magyarati/price_comparator/README.md

 ## 👤 Author

-Developed by [Attila Magyar] – for demo, testing, and practical portfolio purposes.
+Developed by [Attila Magyar] – for demo, testing, and portfolio purposes.

+---

+*Feel free to contribute, open issues, or fork for your own projects!*